 SECTION 1.
-High School-A high school is one in which at least the time of two teachers, or the equivalent, is devoted to instruction in high-school grades.
+High School-A high school is one in which at least the time of two teachers, or the equivalent, is devoted to instruction in high school grades.

 In order to determine the "teaching time" in a given school per teacher, simply add up the number of minutes that the school teaches as a whole, divide by the number of teachers in the school.
 Then determine the number of minutes that are devoted to teaching above the eighth grade.
 If that equals or exceeds "the time of two teachers," you should classify the school as a double-unit school, having a high-school department and an elementary department.
+In a twelve-grade system the first eight grades are considered elementary school and the last four grades as high school.

 SECTION 2.
-Elementary School.-One or more grades below the high-school level, housed in a building to itself or with the high school, constitutes a separate school unit in the League, and is entitled to enter its contestants in the elementary-school meet provided the membership fee is paid.
+Elementary School-One or more grades below the high-school level, housed in a building to itself or with the high school, constitutes a separte school unit in the League, and is entitled to enter its contestants in the elementary-school meet provided the membership fee is paid.

 SECTION 3.
-Junior High School.-A junior high school is a unit in a school system organized as a junior high, whether or not it occupies a building to itself, and includes most frequently the seventh and eighth grades and the first year of high school, departmentalized to provide for individual differences among pupils by permitting limited election of subjects, and marked by the introduction of some subjects usually taught in the high school.
+Junior High School-A junior high school is a unit in a school system organized as a junior high, whether or not it occupies a building to itself, and includes most frequently the seventh and eighth grades and the first year of high school, departmentalized to provide for individual differences among pupils by permitting limited election of subjects, and marked by the introduction of some subjects usually taught in the high school.